Formal Definitions of Conservative Probability Distribution Functions (PDFs): Applications of Conservative Definitions

 \subsection{Proving a Fusion Rule is Conservative}

-In this section, we prove that three previously used fusion rules produce weakly conservative PDFs w.r.t. the ideally (perfect knowledge) fused PDF.
-For these proofs, we limit ourselves to PDFs that have infinite support: $supp(p) = \mathbb{R}^m$.

-When performing data fusion, we assume we are fusing a collection $\{p_i\}_{i = 1}^n$ of PDFs.
-As in Section~\ref{ss:strictCons}, we assume that each $p_i$ can be factored as $p_i(x) \propto p_C(x) p_{i \setminus C}(x)$, where $p_C(x)$ is the common information.
-Assuming this division into common and unique information is not known, we fuse the input PDFs into an output PDF $p_f$.
-We then compare $p_f$ to $p_t$, the PDF formed if the common information was perfectly known, given by
+In this section, we prove that three previously used fusion rules produce weakly conservative PDFs w.r.t. the ideally (perfect knowledge) fused PDF under some limiting assumptions.
+These assumptions include: \begin{itemize} \item Each PDF has infinite support: $supp(p) = \mathbb{R}^m$. \item Each fusion rule takes in multiple (marginalized) PDFs, denoted $\{p_i\}_{i = 1}^n$ \item Each $p_i$ can be factored as $p_i(x) \propto p_C(x) p_{i \setminus C}(x)$, where $p_C(x)$ is the common information and both $p_C(x)$ and $p_{i \setminus C}(x)$ can be normalized to integrate to one across all $\mathbb{R}^m$. \item The ``true'' distribution (assuming the common information was perfectly known) can be represented as: